wjrl/BioFabric/README.md

 BioFabric
 =========

-The new development branch is in an experimental stage.
-It uses the new package organization.
+All new development is currently occurring on this branch.
+It is still very buggy and unstable.